 One of our favorite meals is meatloaf, it’s even better when it’s mini meatloaf.
-Mini Meatloaf is PERFECT for the kids and adults too.
+Mini Meatloaf is PERFECT for kids and adults too.
 It gives everyone a nice, even serving size too.

 Plus, in our household…the kids love it!

 If the kids love it, that means it goes on our menu regularly.
 This was one of those that my son wanted more of, so that made it a win around here.

 The funny thing, of course, is when I make a full meatloaf they aren’t as thrilled when it’s mini meatloaf suddenly it’s 100x better.